Biblical and spiritual symbolism of living rooms, dining rooms, kitchens, bedrooms, and bathrooms in dreams.

 For example, I recently dreamed about staying in a secret room that nobody knew about.
 The bible talks about the secret place (or inner room) as a reference to prayer.
 So I knew that, for me, this dream was a call to spend time alone with God.

-But as for you, when you pray, go into your inner room, close your door, and pray to your Father who is in secret; and your Father who sees what is done in secret will reward you.
-Matthew 6:6
+- Matthew 6:6, NASB But as for you, when you pray, go into your inner room, close your door, and pray to your Father who is in secret; and your Father who sees what is done in secret will reward you.

-We will now consider some examples, to help you start to think symbolically!
+We will now consider some examples of specific rooms and items you might commonly find in them, to help you start to think symbolically!

 The living room is generally where we do life: We spend time together as a family; we invite friends round; and we spend time relaxing – watching TV and reading, etc.